 Program Learning Outcomes

-- General Business Knowledge and Management Application: Students will demonstrate knowledge in the following management areas including computer information systems, accounting, marketing, economics, human resources, finance, and basic management principles.
+- Demonstrate knowledge in computer information systems, accounting, marketing, economics, human resources, finance, and basic management principles.

 The BS in Business Administration degree requires completion of a total of 180 quarter units, comprised of the following: